 Then, measure the buttermilk in a 2-cup measuring cup.
 Add the egg and whisk them together with a fork.

 Zest the orange right over the top and set the cup aside.

-In a small bowl, toss the dried currants with a little flour.
+In a small bowl, toss the raisins or dried currants with a little flour.
 This helps coat them and prevent them from sinking to the bottom of your dough as it bakes.

 Keep the butter in your fridge until you are just ready to use it so it stays cold.

 Chop the butter into small cubes and add it to the stand mixer.
 Mix on low speed until incorporated (image 2 below.)